Dodonaea macrossanii: Description

 Dodonaea macrossanii is a spreading, dioecious shrub that typically grows to a height of up to 30 cm.
 Its leaves are imparipinnate, 20–60 mm long on a petiole 0.8–1.4 mm long, with between two and six triangular or egg-shaped leaflets with the narrower end towards the base, 1.8–4 mm long and 1–3.2 mm wide with a wedge-shaped base and two or three teeth at the tip.
 The flowers are arranged singly on a pedicel 0.7–0.8 mm long with three egg-shaped sepals, 1.5–2.0 mm long and six stamens.
 The ovary is covered with soft hairs.
 The fruit is a usually a three-lobed, elliptic capsule 2–3.5 mm long and 4–6 mm wide.

 Taxonomy

-Dodonaea macrossanii was first formally described in 1882 by Ferdinand von Mueller in the The Chemist and Druggist with Australasian Supplement from specimens collected by Benedetto Scortechini near Miles.
+Dodonaea macrossanii was first formally described in 1882 by Ferdinand von Mueller in The Chemist and Druggist with Australasian Supplement from specimens collected by Benedetto Scortechini near Miles.